Pratikshinde55/Jenkins-pipeline-ways/README.md

-# 1. Pipeline as Code
+# 1. Pipeline as Code:

+  Pipeline as code can create by using "Groovy language".

+  Groovy Language also run on JVM (Java virtual machine).

+ Ways of Pipeline as code:
+    1. Scripted
+    2. Decarative

 # 2. Manual jenkins pipeline (jenkins WebUI):

 - Upstream :